top of page

 Anker 2

-Towards an ecological, cultural, and interactional view of teacher noticing
+Towards an ecological, cultural and interactional approach to studying teacher noticing

-Previous views of teacher noticing often take teacher noticing to be a disembodied, purely mental form of seeing and position the teacher as separate or separable from the observing environment.
-They rely on intuitive models that adopt the usual division between mind, body, and matter and reinforce the dualism between the individual and the environment.
-This project works towards an ecological, cultural, and interactional view of teacher noticing.
-Teacher noticing in this sense includes culturally and historically constituted forms of framing classroom events, embodied forms of accessing and exploring the world of the classroom, and actively shaping and interacting with the social and material structure of the classroom.
+Previous approaches to the study of teacher noticing often construe noticing as a disembodied, purely mental form of seeing and position the teacher as separate or separable from the observing environment.
+They rely on information-processing models that adopt the common division between mind, body and matter and reinforce the dualism between the individual and the environment.
+This project works towards an ecological, cultural and interactional approach to the study of teacher noticing.
+Teacher noticing in this sense includes culturally and historically constituted ways of framing classroom events, embodied forms of accessing and exploring the world of the classroom, and actively shaping and interacting with the social and material structure of the classroom.

 Featured Publication